tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

     1. Click **Create**, and wait several minutes until the cluster has been created.

     1. Select a namespace and instance name (using the defaults is fine).
+You don't have to check *Use managed storage*.

     1. Click **Deploy**, and wait several moments until the pipeline has been deployed.
 By deploying Kubeflow Pipelines, you accept the Terms of